Spatial correlations in SIS processes on random regular graphs: Dynamics of the Pairwise Correlation Function

 \section{Dynamics of the Pairwise Correlation Function}

 We now formulate generalized dynamics for the distance-one pairwise correlation function, $F_{II}^{(1)}\left(t\right)$, for both the lattice and the RRG, using a series of hierarchical ODEs for equivalent correlation functions at a range of distances on the network, $\{F_{II}^{(r)}\left(t\right)\}^{r=r_{\text{max}}}_{r=1}$.
 On the RRG, which lacks a spatial embedding, the notion of Euclidean distance is ill-defined.
 As such, it is often preferable to consider the shortest path between nodes as a metric of distance.
 This notion of distance affords the definition of ``shells" of nodes surrounding each node on a network, where shells of distance one contain all nodes directly connected to a given node, shells of distance two contain all nodes connected to the nodes of distance one that are not in shells of distance one, etc. (see Fig.~\ref{fig:Explaining the grid}).
-This, in turn, means that a set of correlation functions $\{F_{II}^{(\ell)}\left(t\right)\}^{\ell=\ell_{\text{max}}}_{\ell=1}$ can be defined in a manner of Eq.~\eqref{eq:corrDef}, where $\ell$ denotes the shell.
+This, in turn, means that a set of correlation functions $\{F_{II}^{(\ell)}\left(t\right)\}^{\ell=\ell_{\text{max}}}_{\ell=1}$ can be defined in a manner of Eq.~\eqref{eq:corrDef}, where $\ell$ denotes the shell, and $\ell_{\max}$ is the maximum shell index, defined explicitly in Sec.~\ref{RRGCorrectionsSection}.
 In Eqs.~\eqref{eq:corrDef}-\eqref{eq:F_SI-to-F}, the Euclidean distance $r$ appears only in the enumeration of the correlation function and is not explicitly involved in the system dynamics.
-As such, Euclidean distance can be exchanged with the shell number $\ell$, where every possible distance from the origin in the lattice is exchanged by the corresponding shell number $\ell$.
-For example, for the two-dimensional lattice, the distances $r=1,\sqrt{2}/2,\sqrt{3}/2,\dots$, may be exchanged with $\ell=1,2,3,\dots$.
-In the following sections, we proceed in terms of this notion of shell distance, rather than Euclidean distance.
+Thus, $r$ can be seamlessly replaced by the shell index $\ell$; e.g., on the two-dimensional lattice, the distances $r=1,\sqrt{2}/2,\sqrt{3}/2,\dots$, map directly to $\ell=1,2,3,\dots$ (see Fig.~\ref{fig:Explaining the grid}).
+Henceforth, we formulate the dynamics entirely in terms of this shell index.